From the category archives:

 Christmas is coming - a fact confirmed by the fact that I’ve already eaten one huge turkey (Thanksgiving!), there’s about 18 inches of snow on the ground here in northern Illinois, and there are more Christmas lights up than you can shake a stick at.

 I’ve just joined Folksy, a UK-based crafts site, and put up four of my necklaces for sale there just in time for the Christmas rush (I hope!).
-I already have them up on Lost Yod but obviously that’s a bit of a backwater so not exactly getting lots of traffic.
+I already have them up here on Lost Yod but obviously this is a bit of a backwater so not exactly getting lots of traffic.

 Lots of people have suggested that I put stuff on Etsy, but they only work in US dollars and the exchange rate isn’t kind to British crafters.
 I also haven’t heard great things about Etsy, and my own experiences of the site have not been enjoyable or profitable.